- Sales of movable goods

 The auction scheme applies to works of art, collectors' items, antiques or movable secondhand goods passed to an auctioneer for sale by public auction by a person who is:-

-- a private individual, exempt person or a person who is otherwise not entitled to input credit on the acquisition of the goods, or
+- a private individual, an exempt person or a person who is otherwise not entitled to input credit on the acquisition of the goods, or

 - a person who is an insurance company which took possession of the goods in connection with the settlement of a claim under a policy of insurance from a person who was not entitled to input credit in respect of the goods, or